 Can a Chemical Pregnancy Affect Future Pregnancies?

 A chemical pregnancy typically doesn’t impact future pregnancies.
 Most women go on to have successful pregnancies afterward.
-However, if you experience repeated losses, it’s worth consulting your doctor for personalized guidance and testing.
+If you experience repeated losses, it’s worth talking to your doctor for personalized guidance and testing.

 What Causes a Chemical Pregnancy?